 The Artist retains all rights under the Copyright Act of 1976, 17 U.S.C., 101 et. seq., and all other rights in and to the Art Work except commissionship and possession, except as such rights are limited by this Section.
 In view of the intention that the Art Work in its final dimension shall be unique, the Artist shall not make any additional duplicate reproductions of the final Art Work in the State of Minnesota for a period of at least five years from the time of completion, nor shall the Artist grant permission to others to do so except without the written permission of the City.
-The Artist grants to the City and its assigns a royalty-free, irrevocable license to make two-dimensional reproductions used in advertising, calendars, posters, brochures, media, publicity, catalogues, museum, educational, and development projects, or other similar publications, provided that these rights are exercised in a professional manner.
+The Artist grants to the City and its assigns a royalty-free, irrevocable license to make two-dimensional reproductions of the Art Work for educational and/or non-commercial purposes including, but not limited to, reproductions used in advertising, calendars, posters, brochures, media, publicity, catalogues, museum, educational, and development projects, or other similar publications, provided that these rights are exercised in a professional manner.
 No three-dimensional reproductions may be made of the final Art Work by the City without prior written consent from the Artist.